kwk/pgo-experiment/README.md

 The [`step6/llvm-merged-profdata/llvm-merged-profdata.spec`](step6/llvm-merged-profdata/llvm-merged-profdata.spec) contains this line:

 ```
-%define _toolchain_profile_subpackages 0
+%global _toolchain_profile_subpackages 0
 ```

 This effectively disable the generation of raw profile data when we build `llvm-merged-profdata` in the [kkleine/profile-data-collection](https://copr.fedorainfracloud.org/coprs/kkleine/profile-data-collection/) Copr project.
 Remember, there we have the modified `redhat-rpm-config` package that would immediately kick in an try to do it's job.
+But for the `llvm-merged-profdata` package we don't want that.

 ## Open questions: